mstksg/inCode/copy/entries/machines-2.md

 identity.
 So this makes sense.

-`first` is a little tricker; we are using `liftA2 (,)` on two Autos, kind of like we used before.  `liftA2` says "run these two Autos in parallel, and then at the end, `(,)`-up their results."
+`first` is a little tricker; we are using `liftA2 (,)` on two Autos, kind of like we used before.  `liftA2` says "run these two Autos in parallel on the same input, and then at the end, `(,)`-up their results."

 The first of those two autos is `a . arr fst` --- get the first thing in the tuple, and then chain the `a` auto onto it.
 The second of those two autos